The Five People You Meet in Heaven: Reception

 Janet Maslin, writing in The New York Times, gave a cynical review, calling the story "a string of reassuring verities."
 While she thought the story manipulative, she acknowledged its power to comfort people.
-Publishers Weekly's review was far more positive, comparing the book favorably to A Christmas Carol and saying it would be "cherished by a vast readership."
+Publishers Weeklys review was far more positive, comparing the book favorably to A Christmas Carol and saying it would be "cherished by a vast readership."

 Adaptation

 A made-for-television film adaptation of the novel, produced by Hallmark Entertainment, directed by Lloyd Kramer, and filmed in Vancouver, British Columbia, premiered on ABC in 2004.
 Jon Voight starred as Eddie, with Ellen Burstyn as Ruby and Jeff Daniels as the Blue Man.
 The New York Times gave the film a negative review, calling it too slow-paced and overly sentimental.
 The review suggested the film was only made due to the success of Tuesdays With Morrie, another film based on an Albom novel.